yellowkoodoo/odore-tech-task/README.md

 **Tests** consume the framework through the typed app fixtures, which exposes PAGES and FLOWS namespaces

-## 3. Design decisions and trade-offs — one paragraph.
+## 3. Design decisions and trade-offs.

 The fixture layer exposes two variants — `appNoUser` for unauthenticated scenarios and `appWithUser` for authenticated ones — where appWithUser performs a one-time UI login, persists the session to json file via a module-level flag, and reloads that state for every subsequent test.
 This keeps login cost to a single browser round-trip per run.